MIG-sketch/lavezzi-mdef/docs/index.md

 <style>
 blockquote {
-  background-color: #800080;  /* Purple puro di sfondo */
+  background-color: #800080;  /* Purple puro */
   border-left: 5px solid #993399; /* Bordo leggermente più chiaro */
   padding: 15px 20px;
   border-radius: 8px;
-  color: #ffffff; /* Testo bianco per contrasto */
+  color: #ffffff; /* Testo bianco */
   font-size: 1.1em;
   line-height: 1.6;
 }
 </style>

-> **Ciao!**
-> Benvenut* nel mio **MDEF Diary**, uno spazio personale dove racconto il mio percorso, i cambiamenti, le riflessioni e tutto ciò che sto imparando lungo la strada.
-> Questo diario sarà in continuo aggiornamento: un luogo vivo, che evolve insieme a me.
-> Attraverso queste pagine cercherò di farvi entrare nella mia mente, di condividere la mia visione e il modo in cui vedo e interpreto ciò che mi circonda.
-> Spero che esplorarlo vi aiuti a comprendere meglio il mio processo, le mie scelte e magari anche a ispirarvi.
->
+> **Hi there!**
-> **Buona visione e buona lettura!**
+> Welcome to my **MDEF Diary**, a personal space where I share my journey, my changes, reflections, and everything I’m learning along the way.
+> This diary will be constantly updated: a living space that evolves with me.
+> Through these pages, I’ll try to let you step into my mind, to share my vision and the way I see and interpret the world around me.
+> I hope that exploring it will help you understand my process, my choices.